EktaS-Alex/Effects-of-climate-change-in-india/README.md

 # Effects-of-climate-change-in-india
-Risky analysis of Climate change in India
+Delivered a decision making model to suggest Indian government in curbing the adverse effects of Climate change using MAUT (Multi Attribute Utility Theory), Correlation analysis, Monte Carlo stimulation and One way sensitivity analysis

 On Monday, October 8th, the UN Intergovernmental Panel on Climate Change released a special report that describes the risks and impacts of a 1.5°C temperature increase above pre-industrial levels within the next few decades: